floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 ```

 IMHO when the assembly output of a compiler looks much more straightforward
-than the high level language input, it's time to stop and check if we're still
+than the high level language input, there's not much of a point to write
-on the right path ;)
+high level code ;)

 Apart from the above extreme case (which only exists once in the whole code
 base), narrowing conversions are much more common to deal with, either via